UtrechtUniversity/ricgraph/docs/ricgraph_documentation_intro.md

   * Of course, every webpage has links that allow you to go to other sections or webpages.
   * Read the [full documentation as pdf](https://docs.ricgraph.eu/ricgraph_fulldocumentation.pdf).
-    This pdf is the concatenation of all Ricgraph documentation pages in one pdf.
+    This PDF is the concatenation of all Ricgraph documentation pages in one PDF.

 This website has been generated from the
 [Ricgraph GitHub](https://github.com/UtrechtUniversity/ricgraph) documentation.